SquareSquash/web/doc/README_FOR_APP.md

 Squash: A squarish bug spray
 ============================

-**An open-source project from Square**
+**An open-source project from [Square](http://github.com/square)**

-Squash is a collection of tools that help engineers find and kill bugs in their code.
+Squash is a collection of tools that help engineers find and kill bugs in their code by automatically collecting, collating and analyzing run time exceptions.
 Squash consists of the following components:

 * **Client libraries:** Client libraries for different systems (Ruby, Ruby on Rails, Cocoa with Objective-C, etc.) catch and record errors when they occur,